 Something about 2020 has me starting Christmas early, but the good news for you is that I can share all of my inspiration and research before most of you get your trees up!
 Now that we have moved up to Colorado and are surrounded by snowy woods, I have been really inspired to go for a natural and more neutral Christmas tree.
-Though the tree we ordered is still in the mail, I’m excited show you all what I have found and how I plan to decorate it when it gets here!
+We got all of our supplies in and quickly got to work decorating!
+What do you think?

 1. Spruce Cashmere Tree 2.
 Balsam Fir Tree 3.
 White Snowy Pine Tree 4.
 Clear Mini Lights 5.
 Pine Cones 6.
 Wood Bead Garland 7.
 Dried Orange Slices 8.
 Wooden Stars 9.
 Pom Pom Garland 10.
 Paper Mache House Ornaments 11.
 Cinnamon Sticks 12.
 Wooden Ornaments 13.
 Brown Basket Tree Collar 14.
 Tree Skirt with Tassels 15.
 Natural Basket Tree Collar 6.
 White Rope Tree Collar